 An opioid overdose is a serious, life-threatening emergency which requires immediate medical attention.
 Please call 911 immediately if you witness anyone exhibit any of the following symptoms:

 If you or someone you know takes prescription opioids or shows signs of opioid addiction, it is important to have naloxone on hand in case of an emergency overdose.
-Use this tool by Sonoran Prevention Works to find where to access naloxone near you.
+Click here to find a fixed Naloxone community distribution site near you!

 Additionally, individuals are able to purchase naloxone from any Arizona-licensed pharmacy without a prescription.